circonus/docs/content/caql/architecture.md

 - Add the same CAQL query as CAQL Datapoint to the same a graph

-Then both Datapoints should result in the same data for the recent time period where the CAQL check holds data.
+Both Datapoints should result in the same data for the recent time period where the CAQL check holds data.

 This ideal is not fully reached for the following two reasons:

 1. Some functions don't make sense in Stream mode, e.g. top(), groupby:sum() and are hence not supported.

 2. Approximations in Batch mode.
-Strictly emulating Stream mode outputs in batch mode requires us to always process data in the granularity of the data stream (1M).
+Strictly emulating Stream mode requires processing data in the granularity of the data stream (1M).
 This is extremely slow, when requesting large time windows, like 1 year.
 To make CAQL usable on larger time slices, we apply a number of optimizations that approximate query result by operating pre-aggregated data.

 CAQL in IRONdb supports a Stream-emulation mode, by adding the `#serial` directive to the CAQL query.
 This will disable all optimizations and force 1M data processing.